Susan Chitty

-Lady Susan Chitty (18 August 1929 – 13 July 2021) was an English novelist and a writer of biographies.
+Susan, Lady Chitty (née Hopkinson; 18 August 1929 – 13 July 2021) was an English novelist and a writer of biographies.
 Her memoir on her mother, which was viewed as a "literary assassination", caused an uproar with writers and family.

 Early life

 Her mother was Antonia White, a famed novelist, and her father was Rudolph Glossop, a geologist, with whom White had had an affair; Susan did not know the true identity of her father until she was seven years old.
 Soon after birth, she was sent to a children's home.
 Her half-sister, Lyndall, was born eight months after Susan.
-Lyndall's father was Tom Hopkinson, who later adopted Susan and she returned to live with him and her mother.
+Lyndall's father was though to be Tom Hopkinson, who later adopted Susan and she returned to live with him and her mother.
+DNA tests taken years later show that she and Lyndal had the same father, Rudolph Glossop.

 Susan was educated at Godolphin School.
 Afterwards, she won a scholarship to Somerville College, Oxford, to study history.
 Owing to a mental health crisis, she did not complete her degree.

 She married Thomas Chitty, another novelist (who used the pen name Thomas Hinde), in 1951, after meeting him at Oxford.
 He would later succeed his father as the 3rd Chitty baronet.
 The couple had four children; three daughters and a son.